en_USEnglish

 TextInput

-The component TextInput allows users to enter text in a React Native application.
+The component TextInput Allows users to enter text into a React Native app.
 It supports various native keyboard types and can be customized with CSS properties.

 import React, { useState } from 'react';